crossroadsfpga/pigasus/README.md

 If you have not yet installed Quartus, download and install [Quartus 19.3](https://fpgasoftware.intel.com/19.3/?edition=pro) and the Stratix 10 device support (same link).
 Then follow the next steps to prepare the RTL code for simulation and synthesis.

-Before setting up simulation and synthesis, if you have not yet generate IP cores/
+Before setting up the simulation and synthesis, if you have not yet generated the IP cores, do:
 ```bash
 cd $pigasus_rep_dir/hardware/scripts/
 ./run_ipgen.sh